 Essential things to do while you are waiting

 Research the Care Requirements by joining our Online Course

 While you are on our waiting list, you may wish to research some good chicken husbandry minimum requirements.
 Chickens don’t require much but they do require the correct care to enable them to lay well and remain healthy.
-Get a jump start in your chicken knowledge by looking into doing our online Chicken Keeping Course.
-It is £35 very well spent.
+Get a jump start in your chicken knowledge by looking into doing our online Chicken Keeping Course for £42.
 The course can also make your realise that perhaps chicken keeping is not for you once you have more knowledge on the subject.
 This is a two edged sword because if your heart isn’t in it, you will have wasted money on setting yourself up to no avail if you decide at a later date that it doesn’t fit into your lifestyle.
-Either way it is £35 well spent.
+Either way it is £42 well spent.

 It is coming to our attention that some people are of the opinion that they can just dump chickens in the garden and they will stroll around popping out some eggs every day.
 Chickens require housing for safety and weather protection.
 We have been hearing of people feeding them on old bread and left-over takeaway rubbish.
 Their welfare needs to be high priority so this is not good enough.
 You need to feed your chickens well with a diet that is properly formulated and best suited for avian digestive systems.
 Feeding them household scraps is not legally allowed and is certainly not going to give them a diet which will allow them to be most productive or healthy.
 Based on the saying rubbish in, rubbish out; with hens it is definitely rubbish in, nothing out.

 Attend to Foxproofing as high priority

 Most important is how to avoid your new hens from becoming a convenient take-away snack for a hungry fox or badger.
 Check out our chicken foxproofing post for tips to safeguard your chickens